wikipathways/WikiPathwaysCurator/docs/Pathways/deletedPathways.md

 1. The linked PW is deleted
 2. The linked PW could be merged with another pathway.
 3. A typo in the identifier is also possible.
-4. The original PW has been homology converted to a different species, and the linked PW points to the original species.

 ## Curation action